Written by Karen Bryan

 The level of cashback is one of the most important features of a credit card to me.
 This is because I pay off the full balance every month, so pay no interest on the balance.

 How do you find the best credit card for your usage?
-A good way to start is to compare credit cards online at TotallyMoney.com or some other UK comparison site.
+A good way to start is to look at credit cards featured on a comparison site.
 It’s really worthwhile doing some research on the best credit card for you, by evaluating all the features of each card.

 Althought the 6% cashback on offer on some spending with a Barclaycard Cashback Card sounds tempting, there are annoying spending tiers and thresholds.
 A Sainsburys card offers 5% cashback on your Sainbury shopping for the first three months.
 I reckon that you could save more than 5% by doing your shopping at a cheaper supermarket such as Aldi or Lidl.

 Although the American Express card can offer a high rate of cashback, especially for the first three months, I found that I couldn’t use the cards everywhere and that some retailers charged a higher credit card payment surcharge on American Express cards than for payment by other credit cards.